 Consider driving a car as a simple example of what happens with the THP structure.

-- HERE – you have a car and its keys and a valid driver’s license.
+2. HERE – you have a car, its keys, and a valid driver’s license.

-The PATH would be different if either THERE or HERE are changed.
-If you weren’t focused on THERE – driving a car – you have no need of a path of actions leading to do that.
-But, if you do want to drive the car (THERE) and do not have a car or keys – your HERE has changed which alters the types of actions you will take.
-Consider those times when you can’t find the keys, the PATH starts with finding the keys.
+The PATH would be different if either THERE or HERE were changed.
+If you weren’t focused on THERE – driving a car – you do not need a path of actions leading to do that.
+But, if you want to drive the car (THERE) and do not have a car or keys, your HERE has changed, altering the types of actions you will take.
+Consider those times when you can’t find the keys; the PATH starts with finding the keys.
 When you clearly define your HERE (your current reality, where you are), it will determine different actions to take.

 When THERE and HERE are clear, energy is created.
 It is like some external force starts pulling you toward the end result (THERE).